-As part of the nursing student's competence assessment, he/she is required to complete ONE piece of reflective writing per practice placement regardless of duration.
-The purpose of the reflective writing is to demonstrate learning.
+As part of the nursing student's competence assessment, the nursing student is required to complete ONE piece of reflective writing per practice placement regardless of the duration of the placement.
+The purpose of reflective writing is to demonstrate learning.
 The reflective writing is to provide one source of evidence relevant to the learning that has been achieved and must be linked to the practice placement learning outcomes in a particular domain.
 The nursing student should follow the template provided in the national competence assessment document.

-The Nursing Student, Preceptor/CPC/Link Academic Staff must ensure that Patient, Person, Service User, or staff are not identified in the reflective writing piece.
+The nursing student, Preceptor/ CPC/ Link Academic Staff must ensure that Children, Persons, Service Users or Staff are not identifiable in the reflective writing piece.